coyorkdow/cosched/README.md

 It is not intend for a high performance coroutine framework that can be used in a real production environment.
 My goal is to implement all basic functions using the fewest possible lines of code.

+To use cosched, just copy `cosched.hpp` and put it into your project.

 # Example

 ## Recursive call